Thieves steal 2-ton barbecue smoker from Revival chef Thomas Boemer

-As the restaurant industry faces unprecedented challenges due to the COVID-19 pandemic, it takes an industrial-strength level of heartlessness to steal from a chef.
+It was a rough 24 hours for leading barbecue practitioner Thomas Boemer.

-Just ask Thomas Boemer, chef/co-owner of Revival and Revival Smoked Meats and a skilled barbecue practitioner.
-Sometime over the weekend, his three-year-old, custom-built portable smoker, which is roughly the size of an SUV, was stolen from the parking lot of his former Corner Table restaurant in south Minneapolis.
+On Sunday afternoon, the chef and co-owner of Revival and Revival Smoked Meats discovered that his 3-year-old, custom-built portable smoker, which is roughly the size of an SUV, had been stolen from the parking lot of his former Corner Table restaurant in south Minneapolis.

 "It's my most prized possession," said Boemer.
 "It was a dream come true for me to get this smoker.
 To have this happen during all of this, it's just too much.
 When I drove up and saw that it was gone, I just sat there.
 It's gut-wrenching."